Freetech-Solutions/omlnginx/README.md

 docker run --rm -itd --network=devenv_omnileads --name=omnidialer-worker-n omnidialer_worker

-... and in a different host by modifying the settings
+... and in a different host by modifying the .env setting GEARMAN_JOB_SERVERS pointing to the IP address where Omnidialer is running and you can add more Gearman job servers, if available, by adding more pair <host>:<ip> and using the separator | .
+After that you can spawn the worker by executing:

+docker-compose -f docker-compose-single-worker.yml up -d

 Partially implemented endpoints: